cloudposse/atmos/website/docs/design-patterns/layered-stack-configuration.md

 <br/>

 :::note
-The **Layered Stack Configuration** design pattern is similar to the [Partial Stack Configuration](/design-patterns/partial-stack-configuration) pattern, but instead of splitting top-level Atmos stacks into smaller parts by category or function, the **Layered Stack Configuration** design pattern prescribes adding separate layers to group the related Atmos components, and then importing the layers into top-level Atmos stacks.
+The **Layered Stack Configuration** Design Pattern is similar to the [Partial Stack Configuration](/design-patterns/partial-stack-configuration) pattern, but instead of splitting top-level Atmos stacks into smaller parts by category or function, the **Layered Stack Configuration** design pattern prescribes adding separate layers to group the related Atmos components, and then importing the layers into top-level Atmos stacks.
 :::